Simoyd/u3d_text_3ngine/README.md

 ### Setup
 We are using unity `Unity 5.5.0f3` for this asset, so install that if you don't heff it already.

-You will need to import the `TextMesh Pro` asset yourself to get this working.To import `TextMesh Pro`:
+You will need to import the `TextMesh Pro` asset yourself to get this working.
+To import `TextMesh Pro`:
 1. Go to the `Window` menu at the top, then `Asset Store` (or press `Ctrl+9`)
 2. You should in theory be able to find it by searching for `TextMesh Pro`, but I had some problems.
 If you do follow below, otherwise skip to step 5
 3. on the right, click `Unity Essentials` (near bottom) then `beta content`